-The Remuneration Policy is designed to ensure that the structure of remuneration of team members responsible for risk and financial control, including performance-based components if any, does not compromise their independence in carrying out their role.
+The Remuneration Policy is designed to ensure that the structure of remuneration of team members responsible for risk and financial control, including performance-based components, if any, does not compromise their independence in carrying out their role.

-Risk and financial control team members (as defined in paragraph 57(b) of CPS 510) are defined as the Chief Financial Officer, Chief Risk Officer, Special Counsel and Company Secretary, General Counsel, Head of Internal Audit and all their direct reports.
+Risk and financial control team members (as defined in paragraph 57(b) of CPS 510) are defined as the Chief Financial Officer, Chief Risk Officer, Company Secretary and Special Counsel, General Counsel, Head of Internal Audit and all their direct reports.
 Remuneration for these roles is determined by the CEO | Managing Director and the People Committee and approved by the Board.

-Tyro adopts the standard 'three lines' of defence model which supports risk and financial control team members being remunerated with a fixed annual base salary and role specific key performance indicators.
+Tyro adopts the standard 'three lines of defence' model which supports risk and financial control team members being remunerated with a fixed annual base salary with reference to role specific key performance indicators.
 All employees have a performance-based component of their remuneration, which is assessed and overseen by the People Committee and approved by the Board.